Cow parsley (Anthriscus sylvestris)

 Poetry: a common plant, it has been mentioned in various poems such as ‘The Road to Haworth Moor’ by Barry Tebb and ‘Silent Noon’ by Christina Rossetti.

 Etymology: Cow parsley is sometimes known as Queen Anne's lace.
 There are many stories to explain the origins of this name.
-Some say as Queen Anne traveled the countryside in May the roadsides had been decorated for her.
+Some say as Queen Anne travelled the countryside in May the roadsides had been decorated for her.
 Others claim that Queen Anne suffered from asthma and would walk in the countryside for fresh air.
 The lace pillows that her ladies carried resembled the delicate cow parsley flowers so the country-folk renamed the plant.

 World of woodland butterflies